SD › Phnom Penh Best Hotels

 - Romdeng • $$-$$$ • Inspired and traditional Khmer food, from flavorful amok to wild fried tarantulas!
 In addition to being one of the city’s top restaurants, this is also a training center for former street kids.

-- Cousin’s Burger & Coffee • $ • French gourmet fast food.
+- Cousin’s Burger & Coffee • $ • Burgers and fast food.

 - Khema • $$$$ • French fine dining.
 Reservations recommended.